PinaColadast/ocular-disease-recognition-with-CNNs/README.md

 # ocular-disease-recognition-with-CNNs

+Started with a kaggle challenge: Ocular Disease Recognition from Fundus Images with Convolutional Neural Networks

-Started with a kaggle challenge, deep learning project code available for model training and evaluation
+A deep learning project

+Code available for model training and evaluation

-enhanced model intepretability with Grad-CAM
+Enhanced model intepretability with Grad-CAM